You can support the Gamechangers project here

 Gamechangers is a new project from Chrysalis born from its recent Village Boardgames Convention, made possible through the support of these founders.
 Children from villages have been clamouring to play the games and, of course, there is no place for them to play or even buy boardgames, were they able to afford them.
 However, we see a future time when boardgames will be more readily available in Uganda and believe that there is much change that can take place through giving access to a range of boardgames.

 Firstly, the lives of children growing up in villages follow a set of rules and this project aims to facilitate the changing of at least some of these rules, by creating changemakers.
-Using games, young people can gain personal development skills – planning, social skills, resource management, memory, maths, self confidence to name a few – which can help them find solutions to problems in the communities.
+Using games, young people can gain many personal development skills – planning, social skills, resource management, memory, maths, self confidence to name a few – which can help them find solutions to problems in the communities.

-Our aim with this project is to create a regular games event every Saturday afternoon at our rural centre near Gulu, where we encourage bright youth to come and launch the Gamechangers with four days training and teaching of new games this August.
+Our aim with this project is to create a regular weekend games every week at our games clubs in Uganda , with a variety and changing group of boardgames for them to play.
 Boardgames take while for children in this area to become familiar, but once they do, then they will play on their own and usually are very good at looking after components.
 After some time, the children will become more proficient and we will enable them to become teachers of others, facilitating hem to visit other clubs and train children there.

 Gamechangers will also incorporate other key skills and talent development, using gamification, as style of teaching, which changes learning into a game and this has proved very successful throughout the world.
 We plan to turn planting into a ball game, dancing into hopscotch.